LATEST STORIES:

 Trump says he’ll hit Canada with 100 per cent tariffs on all Canadian products entering the States if a deal with China is made.

-Later Saturday afternoon, Trump followed up his original statement with another Truth Social post saying, “The last thing the World needs is to have China take over Canada.
+Later Saturday, Trump followed up his original statement with another Truth Social post saying, “The last thing the World needs is to have China take over Canada.
 It’s NOT going to happen, or even come close to happening!”

 In response to the U.S. president’s comments, Canadian Minister of Internal Trade Dominic LeBlanc took to social media to clarify the move between Carney and China.

-Leblanc’s post points out that “there is no pursuit of a free trade deal with China.
+Leblanc’s statement points out that “there is no pursuit of a free trade deal with China.
 What was achieved was resolution on several important tariff issues.”

 The threat from Trump comes a week after the Canadian trade deal with China was first announced – a shift in tone from Trump’s initial reaction when he was seemingly unbothered by the deal.